-To help our students learning the notes on the fretboard, we have created this guitar fretboard chart that you can download for free.
-If you feel confused about the musical keys, or you are struggling with the name of the notes on the guitar fretboard, you'll find these diagrams useful.
+To help guitar students learn the notes of the fretboard, we have created a guitar fretboard chart in pdf format, that you can download for free.
+If you are struggling with the name of the notes on the guitar fretboard, it's likely that you'll find these pdf diagrams useful.

-The fretboard notes chart contains the diagram of the notes on the neck for each musical keys, visualized in a clear and easy-to-remember layout.
-Also, all the musical keys are organized following the circle of fifths, that is a way to display and memorize the sharps/flats that belong to a given key.
+In the diagrams, the musical keys are organized following the circle of fifths, that is a way to display and memorize the sharps/flats that belong to a given key.
 Starting from the C key, that has not any sharp/flat, you'll notice that changing key, following the circle of the fifths, will introduce just one single sharp/flat at a time.
-This concept is well visualized in the pdf, so download it now and begin to master music theory!
+Don't worry if you're not familiar with the circle of fifths, this concept is well visualized in the pdf.

 - C Major: C - D - E - F - G - A - B - C

-One of the best ways to learn the notes on the fretboard is to start memorizing only the natural notes.
+As said before, one of the best ways to learn the notes on the fretboard is to start memorizing only the natural notes.
 This strategy requires less effort, as you have to deal with just 7 notes.
-So here below you find the guitar notes diagram for the C key.
+So here below you find the guitar notes diagram for the C key, that has natural notes only.
 Take your time to memorize these notes, as they'll be the foundation for more complex concepts.

 Once you have the major C notes under your belt, you can proceed to the next key, that, following the circle of fifths, is the G key.
 The G key has the F sharp instead of the F, so you only have to raise the F by one half-step